 “I have learned that life is more than being a refugee, relying on food rations, and waiting for resettlement.
 It is more about learning for life through every opportunity granted.
-This is what Jesuit Refugee Service (JRS) Pathfinder is about,” says Stany Mwamba Dibwe, whose personal and professional journey is a manifestation of the Pathfinder approach adopted by JRS in the provision of professional and post-secondary education and livelihoods programmes.
+This is what Jesuit Refugee Service (JRS) Pathfinder is about,” says Stany Mwamba Dibwe, whose personal and professional journey is a manifestation of the Pathfinder approach adopted by JRS in the provision of professional and post-secondary education and livelihoods programs.
 “The project seeks to empower us to be leaders that not only live in a camp, but live a productive life and contribute positively to their communities,” says Stany.

 Stany had already completed high school when he arrived in Dzaleka camp in Malawi alone in November 2017, fleeing violence and conflict in his home country the Democratic Republic of Congo.
 He learned computer programming at the AppFactory, a project run by UNHCR in partnership with Microsoft which trains young refugees in various computer skills, including the development of computer and smartphone applications.

 “Career pathways were not clear when I finished the AppFactory course.
 As a refugee in Malawi, it’s not easy to get employment.
 When I heard the JRS’s Digital Inclusion Programme (DIP) will offer the possibility of working online and earning income, I gathered my strength to take advantage of this unique opportunity.”